66% of B2B & B2C businesses never see daylight. Shocking as it may be but it's the truth.

 The former case is a B2C Scenario, where buyers will tend to have a lot of emotions attached with your purchase and will take care of every possible detail from the quality point of view in terms of the best fabric and up-to-date in terms of the latest trends.

-The main difference between B2B and B2C marketing is their intended customers.
+The main difference in B2B vs B2C marketing is their intended customers.
 B2B cells to businesses that resell the products while B2C sells directly to the end consumer.

-Here we have Four Key Differences Between B2B and B2C Marketing
+Here we have 9 Key Differences in the context of B2B vs B2C Marketing

 As efficient marketers, you should know what the basic motivation for your customer is and at what stage of a product cycle they are on.

-However, the product has to be appealing to the customers in both cases and should be able to meet all their expectations.
+However, In this engaging context of B2B vs B2C, the product has to be appealing to the customers in both cases and should be able to meet all their expectations.
 But the decision-making process has entirely different connotations when you are doing it for a personal purpose and for your business.